-Pepperdine's Instiutional Animal Care and Use Committee (IACUC)
+Pepperdine's Institutional Animal Care and Use Committee (IACUC)

 About Proper Animal Care and Use